 Inside the Local Disk C: of the Windows, there is a folder –Users, click on that.

 Step 4: Double-click on your Windows username to open it (mine is Raj).
 After that, open the AppData folder which is basically a hidden folder.

 Step 4: Inside the AppData open the Local->Packages->ConicalGroupLimited folder for Ubuntu.
-In the same way for other Linux environments, it will start with their names.
+In the same way as other Linux environments, it will start with their names.

 Step 5: Inside the folder double click to open the LocalState->rootfs.
-All the files and folders of Ubuntu Linux environment will show there.
+All the files and folders of the Ubuntu Linux environment will show there.

 Now click on the Home folder where you will find the UNIX username.

-How to access Windows files from Ubuntu terminal
+How to access Windows files from the Ubuntu terminal

-To access all Windows 10 system drives under the Command Terminal of Ubuntu or other Linux environment installed on Windows; we need to follow the mounting command of Linux.
+To access all Windows 10 system drives under the Command Terminal of Ubuntu or another Linux environment installed on Windows; we need to follow the mounting command of Linux..

-From your Linux Bash Shell type following command to mount C: Drive:
+From your Linux Bash Shell type the following command to mount C: Drive:

 cd /mnt/c ls